-- 21.1 Each competitor shall, in person, tally out before launching, and tally in on returning ashore. - 21.2 The tally band shall be worn by the competitor on a wrist, outside all clothing, at all times when afloat, except briefly whilst changing or adjusting clothing or personal equipment.
+- 21.1 Each competitor shall, in person, collect their tally band from the tally board before launching, and return their tally band to the tally board on returning ashore. - 21.2 Each competitor shall wear their tally band on a wrist, outside all clothing, at all times when afloat, except briefly whilst changing or adjusting clothing or personal equipment.
 [DP] - 21.3 The time for a boat to tally out ends when the boat is launched.
-The penalty for failing to tally out is 10% (rounded up) of the number of boats in her first race of the day, added to her score without a hearing. - 21.4 A boat that fails to tally out must request and receive permission to remain afloat from a safety official before starting any race.
+The penalty for failing to tally out is 10% (rounded up) of the number of boats in her first race after the incident, added to her race score without a hearing. - 21.4 A boat that fails to tally out must request and receive permission to remain afloat from a safety official before starting any race.
 A boat in this situation that starts a race before receiving such permission will be scored DNC for that race without a hearing.
 This changes RRS 35 and A4. - 21.5 The time for a boat to tally in finishes ten minutes after the last boat in her class is ashore.
-The penalty for failing to tally in is 10% (rounded up) of the number of boats in her last race of the day, added to her score, without a hearing. - 21.6 If a competitor fails to tally in or out three times at an event, on the third time the penalty will be DSQ from the race concerned without a hearing. - 21.7 An announcement will be made when boats may tally out.
+The penalty for failing to tally in is 10% (rounded up) of the number of boats in her last race before the incident, added to her race score without a hearing. - 21.6 If a competitor fails to tally in or out three times at the event, on the third time the penalty will be DSQ from the race concerned without a hearing. - 21.7 An announcement will be made when boats may tally out.